Mises Institute: Political and economic views

 The Mises Institute describes itself as libertarian, and as promoting the Austrian School of economics.
 In 2003, Chip Berlet of the SPLC described it as "a major center promoting libertarian political theory and the Austrian School of free market economics", while also assessing that it favors a "Darwinian view of society in which elites are seen as natural and any intervention by the government on behalf of social justice is destructive".

 The Mises Institute favors the methodology of Misesian praxeology ("the logic of human action"), which holds that economic science is deductive rather than empirical.
 Developed by Ludwig von Mises, following the Methodenstreit opined by Carl Menger, it opposes the mathematical modeling and hypothesis-testing used to justify knowledge in neoclassical economics.
 Misesian economics is a form of heterodox economics.
 It is distinct from that of other Austrian economists, including Hayek and those associated with George Mason University.

 Although the Mises Institute is sometimes described as a think tank, it does not use that term to describe itself, as its stated goals do not include political advocacy or public policy analysis.

 Influence on campaigns and government

 The paleolibertarian economic and cultural views of some of the Mises Institute's leading figures have been influential in the presidential campaigns of Ron Paul, the presidential campaign of Rand Paul, the presidential campaigns of Donald Trump, and the candidacy of Joshua Smith for chair of the Libertarian Party.

 A 2014 New York Times piece described the Mises Institute as part of Rand Paul's intellectual inheritance.

 Candice Jackson, who served as acting head of the U.S. Department of Education Office for Civil Rights during the Trump Administration, was previously a summer fellow at the Mises Institute and had collaborated on articles for Rockwell's website.

+The Mises Caucus of the Libertarian Party of the United States was established to realign the party closer to the Mises Institute and Ron Paul.